sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

 ### Consequence 1 - Impairment of Emergent Abilities and Reasoning

-Emergent abilities<d-cite key="wei2022emergent"></d-cite> refer to the complex capabilities that arise as a result of scaling large language models (LLMs), such as in-context learning, augmented prompting, and reasoning.
+Emergent abilities<d-cite key="wei2022emergent"></d-cite> refer to the complex capabilities that arise as a result of scaling LLMs, such as in-context learning, augmented prompting, and reasoning.
 These abilities are widely regarded as critical characteristics of LLMs, enabling tasks like multi-step reasoning, contextual understanding, and advanced problem-solving.
 However, their vulnerability to unlearning side effects has been largely overlooked in evaluations.

 Machine unlearning can disrupt these advanced abilities, especially when reasoning or other emergent skills rely on entangled knowledge connected to the forget set.
 Our preliminary study highlights this disruption by evaluating the original Zephyr-7B-Beta model and its unlearned version (using the NPO algorithm) on the WMDP dataset across tasks that represent emergent abilities.
 These include:
 - **Reasoning/In-context learning tasks**: Assessed through MMLU (5-shot)<d-cite key="hendrycks2020measuring"></d-cite> and TruthfulQA<d-cite key="lin2021truthfulqa"></d-cite>, which require multi-step inference, contextual understanding, and distinguishing truth from plausible-sounding falsehoods.